benjamincharity/angular-flickity/README.md

 ### Scripts

-* `npm run build` - produces production version of your library under the `lib` folder
+* `npm run build` - produces production version of your library under the `dist` folder
 * `npm run dev` - produces development version of your library and runs a watcher